Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 Start up the scene, and use the overlay to spawn a bot.
 While your bot is running, try updating the JavaScript bot code to use very high and low values for speed.
-Add, commit, and push your changes, and you will see the bot live reload and change it's speed!
+Add, commit, and push your changes, and you will see the bot live reload and change its speed!

 ## Next steps